Kay Slater is a multidisciplinary artist.

 - Social media is regularly updated and I use it.
 Instead of repeating content published elsewhere, I invite you to please visit my social profiles online: @kdotca.

 - Being a successful and self-employed artist means time is limited.
 I acknowledge that updating and maintaining an artist site that is secure and safe for my visitors takes more time than I have to give.
-Instead, I choose to use that time making, installing and updating my skills as a preparator, workshop facilitator, illustrator, and creative problem solver.
+Instead, I choose to use that time making, installing and updating my skills as a multi-media artist, preparator, workshop facilitator, and creative problem solver.